New Changi Heritage Trail documents area’s military, recreational and social history

 Mr Tan added that NHB will in 2025 refresh two of its 24 trails – Yishun Heritage Trail and Jubilee Walk, an 8km trail curated to mark Singapore’s 50th birthday.

-Before launching the Changi Heritage Trail, NHB unveiled the refreshed the Ang Mo Kio and Toa Payoh heritage trails in 2023.
+Before launching the Changi Heritage Trail, NHB unveiled the refreshed Ang Mo Kio and Toa Payoh heritage trails in 2023.

 Changi Heritage Trail’s guide and map can be downloaded at go.gov.sg/roots-changi-heritage-trail.
 NHB said the map will be available in the Chinese, Malay and Tamil languages from June.